alexvoss/mkdocs-material-fork/docs/insiders/index.md

     ---

-    Find all the information you need about payment methods and billing cycles.
+    All the information you need about payment methods and billing cycles

     ---